Transgender Facial Surgery

 • Lip surgery, whereby the lips can be lifted and filled.

-• Cheek augmentation to enhance the cheeks with the use of implants.
+• Cheek augmentation to enhance the cheeks with the use of implants or fat transfer.

 • Nose surgery, also known as a nose job or rhinoplasty.